Blueprint library/dms

 All in the same folder.
 One was emailed to the team lead last month.
 Another is posted in the clean room.
 A third is what QA thinks they approved.
 Nobody knows which is current.

 When the auditor asks for the current cleaning procedure, there's a pause.
 When they ask who approved it, someone searches for a signature page.
-When they ask who's trained on it, someone opens a different spreadsheet—one that definitely doesn't reflect reality.
+When they ask who's trained on it, someone opens a different spreadsheet.
+One that definitely doesn't reflect reality.

 This is how most companies manage their most critical documents.